Structures of Divinity: Deities versus Divine Monsters

 4. Messengers/angels and servants.

 Our main interest lies in the relation between the top two levels.
 To illustrate this situation Smith turns to Psalm 82.
-To understand this psalm it is necessary to realize that the divine council or assembly was presided over by the patriarchal El, sitting, while another god would stand in the assembly.
+To understand this psalm it is necessary to realize that in West Semitic religion the divine council or assembly was presided over by the patriarchal El, sitting, while another god would stand in the assembly.
 In this psalm, the mass of second level gods, presumably tutelary gods of various nations, are indicted for injustice and Yahweh (God) is elevated to be the sole judge over human affairs.
 Here are the relevant portions:

 God [elohim] stands in the divine assembly [of El],